branding board

 For example: if your brand colour is brown and its hex code is A6978A, include it in your brand board, else members of your team will go hunting for any similar brown type.

-And if you are DIYing your brand, keep your brand colours between 5-6, so you don’t have a situation where you use every colour randomly, and your brand starts looking inconsistent.
+And if you’re DIYing your brand, keep your brand colours between 5-6, so you don’t end up with a situation where you use every colour randomly, and your brand starts looking inconsistent.

-Often, we disregard the importance of fonts and how the type of font we pick as our brand font also reflects our brand adjectives (i.e., describe our brand).
+Often, we disregard the importance of fonts and how the type of font we pick as our brand font also reflects our brand adjectives (i.e., describes our brand).

 Is your brand, blog, or business luxury, chic, elegant, minimalist, retro, playful, romantic, calm, bold, or straightforward?